spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

     _transitionInProgress = false;
 }
 ```
-Since Cinemachine's `CameraDeactivatedEvent` gets called for all camera deactivations, we need to start by confirming we only respond to `storyboardCam`.
-Then its just a matter of deactivating `transitionBrain` to stop duplicate rendering, and cleaning up after ourselves.
+Since `CameraDeactivatedEvent` gets called for all camera deactivations, we need to start by dropping any non `storyboardCam` signals.
+Then its just a matter of deactivating `transitionBrain` to stop that pesky double rendering, and cleaning up after ourselves.

-The `FlickerPriority()` Coroutine is also pretty simple.
+Finally we have the `FlickerPriority()` Coroutine used in `QueueTransition()`.
 ```cs
 private IEnumerator FlickerPriority(){
     transitionStartCam.Priority.Value = int.MaxValue;